 We need to either slow production of oil, start using a ton more of it, or find places to store the oil we're currently producing.

-Unless we do one of those things, the supply and demand will be out of balance and we'll just keep seeing volatile pricing.
+Unless we do one of those things, the supply and demand will be out of balance, and we'll just keep seeing volatile pricing.

-It's a bad situation and one that could cause some potentially troubling ripples, but honestly, it could also provide the political will to finally do something about the deep-seated problems in the US energy market.
+It's a bad situation, and one that could cause some potentially troubling ripples, but honestly, it could also provide the political will to finally do something about the deep-seated problems in the U.S. energy market.

 It seems like there could barely be a better time to start making moves towards alternative energy models, since an incident like this demonstrates the benefits of not being so concerned with a single commodity that can blow up overnight.

-It seems almost like there is a silver lining to an incident like this.
+Seems like it seems almost like there is a silver lining to an incident like this.

 You have to really recognize how much stuff Alex believes and repeats, pretending to come from authoritative sources and things that are proven, are just bullshit that his dad probably told him.

-So, but when you look for backup for all this sort of stuff, like, you know, Alex has his standard examples, and one of them he pulls out all the time is Bill Joy's article in Wired Magazine, Why the Future Doesn't Need Us.
+So, but when you look for backup for all this sort of stuff, like, you know, Alex has his standard examples, and one of them he pulls out all the time is Bill Joy's article in Wired magazine, Why the Future Doesn't Need Us.

-There's no other reason for Alex to connect those thoughts, and it's a sad attempt to justify using Bill Joy's article dishonestly.
+And it's a sad attempt to justify using Bill Joy's article dishonestly.

 Also, Ted Kaczynski was not in the CIA.